 The court is going to consider a variety of factors in determining the extent to which it will modify your custody arrangement.
 If a parent has never engaged in prior drug use and devotes him or herself to rehabilitation then it is likely that he or she will still retain some form of visitation.
 In fact, he or she may even be able to later establish an argument in favor of shared custody.
 However, we can take that same scenario and add a few facts that may drastically change the court’s determination.
 Suppose the aforementioned parent has an extensive history of drug abuse.
 Furthermore, what if he or she has engaged in this activity in the children’s presence?
 These facts may cause the court to consider awarding primary custody to the sober parent and placing severe restrictions on the offending parent’s visitation.

-As I stated in the previous article, Virginia employs a best interests standard in child custody cases.
+As stated in the previous article, Virginia employs a best interests standard in child custody cases.
 This means that the goal of custody is to ensure that a particular determination is serving the child’s best interests.
-Evidence of drug use can certainly have an impact on how the Court decides to award custody.
+Evidence of drug use can certainly have an impact on how the court decides to award custody.
 Nonetheless, it is important to recognize that some forms of drug abuse are treated more severely than others.
 This is why it is crucial that you contact a family law lawyer to assist in making these decisions.
 Contact our office today to schedule an initial consultation and discuss your options.
-We serve clients in Virginia Beach, Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.